Law Office of Michelle Ball Big 5 Offenses,Discipline,Ed 48900s Continuation School After Expulsion? Is It Mandatory?

 Parents may be able to negotiate a regular school placement

-It is not impossible to obtain a placement that may be different from the continuation school seemingly mandated in Education Code 48915(d).
+It is not impossible to obtain a student placement other than the continuation or community school after expulsion.

-Michelle Ball is a student lawyer and advocate.
-As an attorney in Sacramento, she may help across California, in Roseville, Auburn, Los Angeles, San Francisco, Redding, and throughout California wherever students need her
+Michelle Ball is an experienced student lawyer and advocate who helps with expulsions and student discipline.
+As an education attorney in Sacramento, she becomes involved across California, in Roseville, Auburn, Los Angeles, San Francisco, Redding, and throughout California wherever students need her

 [originally published July 5, 2011]